purplecabbage/phonegap-plugins/BlackBerry/Globalization/README.md

-# PhoneGap Globalization Plugin #
+# Cordova Globalization Plugin #
 by IBM

 ## Adding the Plugin to your project ##

-Using this plugin requires [BlackBerry-WebWorks PhoneGap](http://github.com/phonegap/phonegap-blackberry-webworks).
+Using this plugin requires [Cordova BlackBerry-WebWorks](http://www.github.com/apache/incubator-cordova-blackberry-webworks).

-1. To install the plugin, copy globalization.js to your project and include a reference to it in your html file after phonegap.js.
+1. To install the plugin, copy globalization.js to your project and include a reference to it in your html file after cordova.js.

-    &lt;script type="text/javascript" charset="utf-8" src="phonegap.js"&gt;&lt;/script&gt;<br/>
+    &lt;script type="text/javascript" charset="utf-8" src="cordova.js"&gt;&lt;/script&gt;<br/>
     &lt;script type="text/javascript" charset="utf-8" src="globalization.js"&gt;&lt;/script&gt;

 2. Copy the resourceBundles folder and all of its contents to your projects resources folder.
 The resourceBundles folder contains additional localization information that is not available from the BlackBerry operating system.
 If you do not need to support all the locales you may selectively remove them so they are not included in your application.

-3. Add the plugin source to your phonegap.jar in your projects ext folder.
-The phonegap.jar file is a jar of source code.
-Open phonegap.jar with your favorite archive manager or use the jar command to create a directory called "src/com/phonegap/plugins/globalization" and copy Globalization.java, GlobalizationError.java, Resources.java and Util.java into it.
+3. Add the plugin source to your cordova.jar in your projects ext folder.
+The cordova.jar file is a jar of source code.
+Open cordova.jar with your favorite archive manager or use the jar command to create a directory called "org/apache/cordova/plugins/globalization" and copy Globalization.java, GlobalizationError.java, Resources.java and Util.java into it.

 4. In your projects plugins.xml file add the following line:

-    &lt;plugin name="Globalization" value="com.phonegap.plugins.globalization.Globalization"/&gt;
+    &lt;plugin name="Globalization" value="org.apache.cordova.plugins.globalization.Globalization"/&gt;

 ## RELEASE NOTES ##